-This edition, with Technical Newsletter GN28-2512, corresponds to Release 21, of IBM System/360 Operating System, and to all subsequent release until otherwise indicated in new editions or Technical Newsletters.
-Changes are continually made to the specifications herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/360 and IBM System/370 SRL Newsletter, Order No. GN20-0360, for the editions that are applicable and current.
+This edition applies to release 21 of IBM System/360 Operating System, and to all subsequent releases until otherwise indicated in new editions or Technical Newsletters.
+Changes are continually made to the information herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/360 and System/370 Bibliography, Order No. GA22-6822, and the current SRL Newsletter, Order No. GN20-0360, for the editions that are applicable and current.